syncfusion-content/wpf-docs/wpf/ReportDesigner/Draw-Chart-Report-Item.md

 	![](Draw-Chart-Report-Item_images/Draw-Chart-Report-Item_img15.png)

-19. Click Ok to update the values for Category Axis title.
+19. Click OK to update the values for Category Axis title.

 20. Right click on the chart and select Value Axis title Properties from the context menu.